apeduru/bspl/README.md

 for practising bit-wise operations.
 Aimed at undergraduates in CS/SE/ECE or anyone that is interested in learning binary level manipulations.

+## Design

+`bspl` is split into three phases: the lexer, parser, and evaluator.

+The lexer is only responsible for creating a token stream from the REPL input.
+It does not concern itself with the semantics of the language.
+It is only interested in understanding the syntax and classifying the scanned tokens.

+To this end, the parser is responsible for pruning and creating a structure out of the raw token stream.
+As a result, the parser contains stricter rules and more edge cases to deal with it.
+Some of the heavier token analysis work of the parser may have been alleviated had these rules been shifted earlier to the lexer. utilizes the Shunting Yard Algorithm, the parser will create

 ## References

 [Bit Twiddling Hacks](http://graphics.stanford.edu/~seander/bithacks.html)